Driving Without a Valid (or on a Suspended) License in Indiana

 Generally, every person who operates a motor vehicle on an Indiana highway must possess and be able to display a valid driver's license.

-License not in possession.
-A driver who is licensed but did not have the license in his or her immediate possession can be cited for a class C infraction and fined up to $500.
-Within five days of the citation, a driver can present a then-valid driver's license at the police station to have the citation dismissed.
+A driver who is licensed but does not have the license in his or her immediate possession can be cited for a class C infraction and fined up to $500.
+Within five days of the citation, the driver can present a then-valid driver's license at the police station to have the citation dismissed.

-Refusal to produce license.
-A driver who possesses a license but refuses an officer's request to see it can be issued a class C traffic infraction citation.
+A driver who has a license but refuses an officer's request to see it can be issued a class C traffic infraction citation.
 This can result in a judgment of up to $500.

-Driving without a valid license.
-Driving without ever having been issued a license can result in a class C misdemeanor conviction.
+Unlicensed driving (meaning you never bother to get a license in the first place) is a class C misdemeanor conviction.
 A class C misdemeanor conviction carries up to 60 days in jail and a maximum fine of $500.
-A second or subsequent offense is a class A misdemeanor, which can result in up to one year in jail and a maximum $5,000 in fines.
+A second or subsequent offense is a class A misdemeanor, which can result in up to one year in jail and a maximum of $5,000 in fines.

 A person who operates a vehicle while on a suspended or revoked license may face jail time and fines.

-Felony.
-Any person who was driving while suspended and causes an injury accident can be convicted of a class 5 or 6 felony.
+Any person who drives while suspended and causes an injury accident can be convicted of a class 5 or 6 felony.
 Habitual violators who are caught driving while suspended will also face felony charges.

-Suspension.
 Indiana no longer directly requires additional suspension periods for driving while suspended or driving without a license, but instead, permits the Bureau of Motor Vehicles (BMV) to regulate suspension periods.
-The BMV presently assesses points for these violations and may then issue a suspension based upon the driver's history.
+The BMV assesses points for these violations and may then issue a suspension based on the driver's history.

 Get Professional Help